centos vs. ubuntu

 Operating Systems

-CentOS 7 is the only remaining version of CentOS that is still supported by the community, and that support will end on June 30, 2024.
+The last community supported version of CentOS Linux, CentOS 7, became end of life on June 30, 2024.
 But is Ubuntu a good CentOS alternative

 That's the question we'll explore as we compare CentOS vs. Ubuntu in this blog.
 We'll consider features, support, security, packages, and use cases.